Scaling Up’s Rockefeller Habits or EOS Traction?

 My Experience, Philosophy, and Approach

-As a 30-year experienced business and executive coach to entrepreneurs and , I have been working with Rockefeller Habits and the One Page Strategic Plan since 2006.
+As a 30-year experienced business and executive coach to entrepreneurs and family businesses, I have been working with Rockefeller Habits and the One Page Strategic Plan since 2006.
 In 2013, I evaluated whether to join the EOS community but felt as though there was nothing very new here.
 Like many entrepreneurs who look for the latest flavor (and suffer from bright-shiny-object syndrome), it all seemed like materials I had been using already.

 In 2015, after 9 months and 200 hours of study, I got certified in the 4 Decisions and Rockefeller Habits by Gazelles International (which split into Gravitas and Scaling Up).
 I continued my affiliation through Scaling Up but felt the program was better with hyper-growth startups and growing middle-market companies.